A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Experimental results

 Once this problem has been identified and solved, the results obtained are shown in Figure \ref{fig:Experiment-4-WTP}.
 Then, the first question is to identify which methods can be valid for estimating the \gls{vot}.
 Since the \gls{vot} is approximated numerically, some methods such as those based on decision trees may give problems when calculating the derivative of the probability.
 Firstly, the invalid values estimated by some methods, such as infinity values or division by zero, were filtered out.
 The number of non-valid observations in the Optima dataset is $0\%$ for the \gls{mnl} and \gls{svm} methods, $49.96\%$ for the \gls{rf}, $56.98\%$ for the \gls{xgboost}, $0.91\%$ for the \gls{nn}, and $0.27\%$ for the \gls{dnn}.
 In the case of the LPMC dataset the non-valid observations are $0\%$ for the \gls{mnl}, \gls{svm}, and \gls{nn} methods, $40.57\%$ for the \gls{rf}, $42.92\%$ for the \gls{xgboost}, and $0.01\%$ for the \gls{dnn}.

 Table \ref{tab:experiment_4_WTP_table} shows the median of the \gls{vot} estimates of all the individuals in the sample.
 The fact that a method estimates many individuals with negative \gls{vot} values is an indication of the invalidity of the method.
 An estimate is considered to be inconsistent if the $0$ value is in the interval defined within the first and third quartiles.
 Accordingly, the inconsistent estimates have been labelled with $\dag$ .
 Table \ref{tab:experiment_4_WTP_table} shows that the \gls{rf} and \gls{xgboost} (the one with the highest performance) always generate inconsistent estimates.
 The \gls{svm} is inconsistent only for the alternative `Car' of the LPMC dataset.
 Only the \gls{nn} and \gls{dnn} are consistent in all situations.
+The larger discrepancy in the estimation of the \gls{vot} by the \gls{nn} in the Optima dataset may be due to the fact that they report a lower value of the \gls{gmpca} in the test set.

 The \gls{mnl} method can be considered as the baseline method and the \gls{ml} methods as tools to correct the estimate given by the \gls{mnl}.
 Although the methodology for doing so needs to be investigated, a first criterion may be to report as the \gls{vot} value the consistent estimate closest to the one obtained by the \gls{mnl}, which is marked in bold in the table.
 It is observed that this approach can correct the estimates of \gls{mnl} in three of the cases, but in the case of `Public Transport' alternative for the LPMC dataset the estimate given by all the methods is significantly different from the one obtained by \gls{mnl}.